i05nagai/memorandum/language/english_speaking.md

 * disciplined
     * The young gymnasts who won the competition were a talented and disciplined team
     * Those children and
+    * if the teams are disciplined enough to stay within the defined boundaries of their business concerns
 * discipline
     * trainning
         * traning that produces obedience or self-control, often in the form of rules and punishments if these are broken, or the obedience or self-control produced by this training